 I’m happy to repost this article, which was originally published on FEE.org and is licensed under a Creative Commons Attribution 4.0 International License.
 The views presented closely match my own.
 Here are some of the reader comments I added to the original article.

-COMMENT-1: I loved the title, because I too see this as a Medical Cartel, and I’m sure Steven Brill would too.
+COMMENT-1: I loved the title, because I too see this as a Medical Cartel, and I’m sure Steven Brill would as well.
 In his TIME report, Bitter Pill: Why Medical Bills are Killing Us, Brill describes the Medical Industrial Complex [Cartel] as hospitals, insurers, drug companies, testing companies, and equipment providers.
 To protect their perverse profits and $3.5 trillion/year revenue stream, they spend more than three-times as much on political lobbying as the Military Industrial Complex.
 With so much money at stake, Cartel seems to fit the vocabulary.

 As for the scarcity of doctors, I see a bigger problem.
 It’s what they are taught, or not taught, in AMA-accredited medical schools.
 From Day-1, they learn to diagnose and treat illness and injury, with relatively little time learning about prevention or the pillars of health (nutrition, exercise & sleep).
 That just reinforces and fuels the Fee-for-Service business model of U.S. Healthcare that encourages doctors to test more, treat more, and prescribe more, thus driving up overall costs of health care.